yugabyte/yugabyte-db/docs/content/latest/explore/query-1-performance/query-tuning-intro.md

 {{< note title="Note" >}}

-Currently, YugabyteDB does not perform size-specific costing, and assumes every plan generates a thousand rows and has a cost of a thousand.
+Currently, YugabyteDB does not perform size-specific costing, and assumes every plan generates a thousand rows, which translates to a cost of a thousand.

 {{< /note >}}